 Telstra Vs Woolworths Mobile: Phone on a plan

 As already mentioned, both telcos offer a selection of smartphones that can be bundled with a phone plan, with Telstra offering a wider range of phones than Woolies currently does.
-Woolworths offers a range of Samsung devices (including the latest Galaxy S10 range), OPPO phones and the FZ ONE phone from cyber security company Family Zone.
-Telstra offers a wide range of phones including the latest devices from the big manufacturers Apple, Samsung, Huawei, Google and OPPO.
+Woolworths offers a range of Samsung devices (including the latest Galaxy S23 range).
+Telstra offers a wide range of phones from different brands, including the latest devices from the big manufacturers Apple, Samsung, Google and OPPO.

 Another similarity between these two telcos is that both Telstra and Woolworths Mobile separate the device payments from the plan payments.
 Vodafone was the first telco to introduce this form of phone plan with Woolies and then Telstra following suit.